 Scroll Top

-Driver’s License Suspension
+DUI Driver’s License Loss

-Driver’s License Suspension
+Driver’s License Suspension After A DUI

-Most Common Grounds for License Suspension or License Revocation -Administrative License Suspensions (ALS) and Administrative License Revocations (ALR) sanctions and penalties for refusal to test or for being over the Legal Limit
+Most Common Grounds for License Suspension or License Revocation.
+Administrative License Suspensions (ALS) and Administrative License Revocations (ALR) sanctions and penalties for refusal to test or for being over the Legal Limit

 By: William C. Head, Atlanta DUI Attorney